 1. How are you?
 How can we pray for you?

 Since we were without Internet access for a good part of the day for last week's Friday Five I didn't even get a chance to play my own post, which posed this question!
 I'm overwhelmed, inspired, energized, enthusiastic, physically dealing with a very stiff and painful neck, and generally unprepared for a Christmas that will be different from any other I've known.
 This is a rough Christmas.
 We have no money to spend on anyone, and it is likely that the only gifts under the tree will be what comes from my mother, and maybe something from our kids.
 It depresses my husband in a big way (in spite of trying to talk to him about creating our own good memories and making lemonade out of lemons), and it saddens me.
 I am cross-stitching ornaments for our grandsons, and that will likely be the only thing we are able to give.
 And maybe some truffles that I make.
 How might you pray?
-For peace with what we have, and better times soon.
+For peace with what we have, and better times soon.2.
+On another level, I am sure that many of you have treasured Christmas ornaments.
+Tell us about one of your more treasured, and why it is special.

 Eight years ago my best friend was diagnosed with a cancer that she did not survive.
 Kathy lived in St. Louis, and I was fortunate at that time to have the freedom to travel there once a month on a weekend to visit with her and do what I could to help her as she fought her battle.
 A lot of people in Kathy's life pitched in to make her life run as smoothly as possible and feel as normal as possible.
 At Christmas that year she gifted many of us with angel ornaments, to thank us for being angels to her.
-This angel ornament was her gift to me, whom she dubbed as the Angel of Angels.
+This angel ornament was her gift to me, whom she dubbed as the Angel of Angels.3.
+Since I have started in a new call in a new city, I have a new guilty pleasure called Shubies which is a store of wine, cheese, craft beer, gourmet foods, fun kitchen gadgets and more, besides a bakery/lunch counter.
+I am currently enjoying an (overpriced) kale-avocado-goat cheese pressed sandwich on cranberry sunflower seed wheat bread.
+O.M.GOODNESS.
+What is one of your current guilty pleasures?

-4. I picked up a beautiful hank of handspun wool in heather grays and purples in October that I am sending my sister for her birthday this month.
+In another turning-lemons-into-lemonade moment about a month ago I learned how to make truffles/cake balls.
+Although I enjoy popping one into my mouth here and there, they look so decadent that I can't resist giving away and enjoy seeing eyes go wide at their appearing.4.
+I picked up a beautiful hank of handspun wool in heather grays and purples in October that I am sending my sister for her birthday this month.
 I have been looking forward to giving it to her.
 What is something (tangible or less tangible) you are looking forward to give in the next few weeks?

 As noted above, we have no money to buy anything to give this year.
 I am making ornaments for our grandsons, and if I can squeeze out the time I will make them Christmas pillowcases (none of our family live near us, so everything must be shipped).
 My mom made pillowcases for us when we were kids (I still use mine at Christmas!), and at her request I made some for my goddaughter's kids a few years ago (I had made some for her and her sister when they were kids).
 I've got the materials to make things, so I'm going that route this year.
-We'll probably share some goodies from the kitchen, too.
+We'll probably share some goodies from the kitchen, too.5.
+We must have random words for a random sentence or story, right?
+So, here are your words (or forms of) to use in a sentence or two: earth, cranberry, codfish, kettle corn, pitcher, love, joy, hope, peace, Santa, artist.

 With a pitcher of wassail for refreshment decorated with an artist's rendering of Santa, we strung the tree with garlands of cranberry and kettle corn, woven with seasonal yearnings for love, joy, hope and peace.
 The codfish remained in the refrigerator for another time.